-Rav, Beth El Yaakov, Des Moines, IA
+Rav, Beth El Yaakov, Des Moines, IADate of Death:

-Anyone with information is asked to please send it in.
-See CONTACT page for details.
+Anyone with biographical information is asked to please send it in.

 Is there still a Jewish Community in Des Moines, Iowa?